 - Preservation policies and deletion policies are not yet supported but should be available soon.

 - eDiscovery and in-place hold is available from the Exchange Admin Center using the Office 365 compliance center.
 For detailed information you should read this TechNet article.

 - Reporting through the Azure AD Admin Portal

 - Audit Log Search in O365 Admin Center

 - The Azure Management Portal exposes group management events (creation, updates, membership changes, etc.) in the group audit report.

 Manage Office 365 Groups with Third Party Solutions

 It is easy for anyone to provision Office 365 Groups.
 There are a few options to control the usage of Office 365 Groups in your company’s tenant and I strongly suggest making use of them, as the problem of over-sharing data, creating redundant Groups, and even creating Groups by accident can quickly cause performance issues and raise compliance concerns.

-If you are looking for more robust control over Groups from creation, change management, and end-of-life, as well as a single pane of glass through which you can visualize all the Groups in your tenant third party tools provide a broader scope of features, and scalable management.
-To learn more about AvePoint’s Office 365 Groups governance and administration solution that provides these capabilities, check out this blog post my colleague Hunter put together!
+If you are looking for more robust control over Groups from creation, change management, and end-of-life, as well as a single pane of glass through which you can visualize all the Groups in your tenant third-party tools provide a broader scope of features, and scalable management.
+To learn more about AvePoint’s Office 365 Groups administration and governance solution that provides these capabilities, check out this blog post my colleague Hunter put together!

 Learn more about Office 365 Groups